calmm-js/partial.lenses.validation/README.md

 #### <a id="V-keep"></a> [≡](#contents) [▶](https://calmm-js.github.io/partial.lenses.validation/index.html#V-keep) [`V.keep('prop', rule) ~> rule`](#V-keep) <small><sup>v0.3.0</sup></small>

-`V.keep('prop', rule)` acts like the given rule except that in case the rule rejects the focus, the specified property is copied from the original value to the error value.
+`V.keep('prop', rule)` acts like the given rule except that in case the rule rejects the focus, the specified property is copied from the original object to the error object.
 This is useful when e.g. validating arrays of objects with an identifying property.
 Keeping the identifying property allows the rejected object to be identified.